 A Policy Application

-What can be insured?
+What can be insured with Receivables Insurance?

 Receivables Insurance insures suppliers against the risk of non-payment of goods or services by their buyers.
 This may be a buyer situated in the same country as the supplier (domestic risk) or a buyer situated in another country (export risk).
 The insurance covers non-payment as a result of insolvency of the buyer or non-payment after an agreed number of months after due-date (often referred to as protracted default).
 It may also insure the risk of non-payment following an event outside the control of the buyer or the seller (political risk cover), for example the risk that money cannot be transferred from one country to another.